 Sec 2-13-7(a)

 Persons aggrieved by the county's classification of a record, the fees charged for a record, or an agency's response to a record request may request and be granted an initial administrative appeal of that grievance.
-At the agency’s option, the initial administrative appeal is made to either an agency designee or the county’s chief administrative officer for GRAMA appeals (CAOA)..
+At the agency’s option, the initial administrative appeal is made to either an agency designee or the county’s chief administrative officer for GRAMA appeals (CAOA).
+If the county records officer, who is also the CAOA, denies the initial GRAMA request, the appeal shall then be directed to another county employee designated by the Clerk/Auditor.
 If the county denies a request for records, the denial shall include a notice of appeal rights and shall state the appeal deadline along with the name and business address of the agency designee or the CAOA.

 Without tracked changes: